Year 6 reading list for children aged 10-11

 My Swordhand is Singing by Marcus Sedgwick

-A mystical historical story of travelling gypsies, vampire slayers and a princess.
-Peter discovers there’s more to his father than meets the eye.
-An ideal book for those interested in historical fiction, this multi-layered story is a useful text to use when analysing and modelling characterisations with pupils who are working at a ‘greater depth’ level in year 6 literacy lessons.
+Peter discovers there’s more to his father than meets the eye in this mystical historical story of travellers, vampire slayers and a beautiful princess.
+An ideal book for those interested in immersive historical fiction, this multi-layered story is a useful text to use when analysing and modelling characterisations with pupils who are working at a ‘greater depth’ level in year 6 literacy lessons.

 Horror